hetida/hetida-designer/docs/execution/running_transformation_revisions.md

 `/api/transformations/execute`

-of the hetida designer backend service, whether in "draft" or "released" state.
+of the hetida designer backend service, whether in "DRAFT" or "RELEASED" state.

 For example the default docker-compose setup this endpoint can be reached via http://localhost:8080/api/transformations/execute